Whakatipu Pūtaiao

 Dr Anne Ryan

 Anne has extensive experience teaching science in New Zealand secondary schools and international experience in the UK.
-As Head of Science at Manawatu College for many years she was involved with running Science Fair for all schools in the area and Primary School Science extension classes and ‘taster’ science classes.
-Anne also has capability with implementing mātauranga Māori into the science curriculum and has taught bilingual science, as well as teaching in Primary Schools and at Tertiary level.
-Anne has widespread experience in research and evaluation projects and received a Doctorate from Massey University in 2015.
+As Head of Science at Manawatu College for many years she was involved with running the science fair for all schools in the area and primary school science extension classes and ‘taster’ science classes.
+Anne also has capability with implementing mātauranga Māori into the science curriculum and has taught bilingual science, as well as teaching in primary schools and at tertiary level.
+She has widespread experience in research and evaluation projects and received a Doctorate from Massey University in 2015.
+Anne has led the growing team of House of Science PLD Facilitators for several years.

 National Priorities